-The quotations table below must also be completed for all applications with actual cost items, summarising the quotes information.
+The quotations table below must also be completed for all applications with actual cost items, summarising the quotes information - see example below.

 Actual cost items which are not supported by the required written quotations and are not detailed in this quotations table will not progress past the assessment stage.